pingcap/tidb-binlog/README.md

 [pump](./cmd/pump)

-A service that provoids rpc interfces that write binlog items and pull binlog items.
+pump is a daemon that receives realtime binlog from tidb-server and writes in sequential disk files synchronously.

 [cistern](./cmd/cistern)

-A service that pulls binlog items from all pump, then sorts them and generates TiDB-Binlogs by commitTs
+cistern collects binlog from each pump in cluster, and store them on disk in order of commitTS.

 [drainer](./cmd/drainer)

-A tool that queries TiDB-Binlogs from cistern, then executes them on target DB.
+drainer transforms binlog to various dialects of SQL, and apply to downstream database or filesystem.

 ## Deployment

-TiDB-binlog contains pump, cistern and drainer services, the boot sequence is related to PD, TiDB, TiKV。

 The recommended startup sequence: PD -> TiKV -> [pump](./cmd/pump) -> TiDB -> [cistern](./cmd/cistern) -> [drainer](./cmd/drainer)